dzmitry-lahoda/pallet-xcm-ibc/README.md

 ## Design

 - Tries to maintain ordered delivery of XCM messages as per standard.
 - Ensures, as far as it possible, that message will be delivered as per design of XCM executor
+- Initial pallet design assumes well-working IBC relayers on per message

+*NOTE: batching and grouping messages for better XCM order and IBC timeouts handling can be done later*

 ## Opening IBC channel

 The pallet implements IBC [trait Module](https://github.com/ComposableFi/centauri/blob/master/ibc/modules/src/core/ics26_routing/context.rs).
-It handles opens `ORDERED_ALLOW_TIMEOUT` channel handshake protocol.
+It handles opens `ORDERED` channel handshake protocol.

+*NOTE: there is design which will maintain XCM [absolutes](https://substrate.stackexchange.com/questions/6831/how-does-the-xcvm-architecture-ensure-the-absoluteness-principle-described) on top of ORDERED_ALLOW_TIMEOUT and UNORDERED, which can be done later`

 XCM export `channel` prefixed with pallet instance name is used as IBC `port` name to open.